-When you arrive at the car park, there will be a man that takes the entrance fee.
+When you arrive at the car park, there will be a man who takes the entrance fee of 15k IDR ($1).
 There are a few small warungs near the car park where you can grab a snack or an ice cream on the way back.

 You will see a clearly marked path protected with wooded railing and robes for support when you hike down.
 The path is pretty steep but the hike only takes around 10 minutes.